Thermobaric weapon: Fuel–air explosive

 A fuel–air explosive (FAE) device consists of a container of fuel and two separate explosive charges.
-After the munition is dropped or fired, the first explosive charge bursts open the container at a predetermined height and disperses the fuel (and possibly ionizes it, depending on whether a fused quartz dispersal charge container was employed) in a cloud that mixes with atmospheric oxygen (the size of the cloud varies with the size of the munition).
+After the munition is dropped or fired, the first explosive charge bursts open the container at a predetermined height and disperses the fuel in a cloud that mixes with atmospheric oxygen (the size of the cloud varies with the size of the munition).
 The cloud of fuel flows around objects and into structures.
 The second charge then detonates the cloud and creates a massive blast wave.
-The blast wave can destroy reinforced buildings, equipment and kill or injure people.
-The antipersonnel effect of the blast wave is more severe in foxholes and tunnels and in enclosed spaces, such as bunkers and caves.
+The blast wave can destroy reinforced buildings, equipment, and kill or injure people.
+The blast wave's antipersonnel effect is magnified in confined spaces, such as foxholes, tunnels, bunkers and caves.

 Effects

+Conventional countermeasures such as barriers (sandbags) and personnel armour are not effective against thermobaric weapons.
 A Human Rights Watch report of 1 February 2000 quotes a study made by the US Defense Intelligence Agency: